 The beautiful cobblestone streets are home to authentic Canadian art and souvenir shops, a lit-up beautiful boardwalk, and restaurants and cafes like the La Roux patisserie, the IL Terrazzo, and many more.

-On this side of the Victoria port, you can enjoy fascinating carriage tours by the Tally-ho carriage tour company that offers horse-driven carriage rides around the city, rent a bicycle to go around, take a water taxi to somewhere, or the famous shuttle bus.
+On this side of the Victoria Port, you can enjoy fascinating carriage tours by the Tally-ho carriage tour company that offers horse-driven carriage rides around the city, renting a bicycle to go around, taking a water taxi to somewhere, or using the famous shuttle bus.

-An integral part of the Victoria port experience is the shuttle bus service.
-For the price of $10, this bus is a giant and an attraction in itself.
+The shuttle bus service is an integral part of the Victoria Port experience.
+For the price of $12, this bus is a giant and an attraction in itself.

 Stretching to about 45 ft, this shuttle bus boasts of being the first-ever purpose-built and fully electric double-decker bus in the entire continent of North America, which makes it a big feat to look out for.

-With 99 seats, plus a standing room, with approximately 65 chairs on the upper floor, this is the bus of the dream.
+With 99 seats, plus a standing room and approximately 65 chairs on the upper floor, this is the bus of the dream.

-It has USB points for each seat, wheelchair lifting, aids for easy mobile convenience, and quite a low floor design, which proves to be easy access for everyone.
+It has USB points for each seat, wheelchair lifting, aids for easy mobile convenience, and a low floor design that makes it easy for everyone to access.

 The Wilson’s Group of Companies, which is known for their travel services from the Ogden Point cruise terminal, also of Victoria port, got together with the GVHA to build up and also upgrade Victoria port’s shuttle bus service from the terminals to downtown and launched new and comparatively quieter and more impressive busses.